 The most commonly used Virginia bills of sale include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

+Yes.
 A Virginia bill of sale is required if you're registering a previously registered used boat or an out of state boat.
 You'll also need a completed Application for Watercraft Certificate of Title and Certificate of Number (Form BRT001).
 New boats require an MCO.
 Used boats require a title.

-No, a Virginia bill of sale is not required to register a gun.
+No. A Virginia bill of sale is not required to register a gun.
 Guns are not registered in the State of Virginia.